beyondessential/tamanu/packages/mobile/README.md

 ### Installing dependencies

-After downloading or cloning into your local machine, open a console window in the project structure and run yarn to install the dependencies:
+After downloading or cloning into your local machine, open a console window in the project structure and run npm to install the dependencies:

 ```
-yarn
+npm i
 ```

 ### Making Project runnable